oasisfeng/island/api.md

 Invocation
 ------------

+For standard delegation on supported Android version, corresponding APIs can be invoked directly, as mentioned in Android developer documents.

-If authorized, you can bind to this service of Island to get the internal binder of delegated system service.
+For non-standard delegation or standard delegation on not-yet-supported Android version, you can bind to this service of Island to get the internal binder of delegated system service.

 ```
     final String ACTION_BIND_SYSTEM_SERVICE = "com.oasisfeng.island.api.action.BIND_SYSTEM_SERVICE";